nens/threedi-docs/source/d_overview_management_portal.rst

 Inviting new users
 ------------------

+By default the new user is granted a 'Viewer' role.
+At least one role is required when inviting a new user.
+Press the 'Save' button to finish the invitation process, which results in an invitation email sent to the (new) user.
+An existing user can use the invitation link to accept the invitation.
+A new user can create an account by using the :ref:`a_singing_up` guide.
+When accepted, the user will appear in the User Management overview.

 If a new user needs access to 3Di from the organisation, this can be granted by the Manager.
 This is done as follows: